attila-torok/eop-tabletop/README.md

 Points:
 1 for a threat on your card, +1 for taking the trick

 Threats should be articulated clearly, testable, and addressable.
 In the event that a threat leads to an argument, you can resolve it by asking the question: “Would we take an actionable bug, feature request or design change for that?”
 If the answer is yes, it is a real threat.
-(This doesn’t mean that threats outside of that aren’t real, it’s simply a way to focus discussion on actionable threats.)
+(This doesn’t mean that threats outside of that aren’t real, it’s simply a way to focus discussion on actionable threats.)<br>
 Questions that start with “There’s a way” should be read as “There’s a way…and here’s how…” while questions that start with “Your code” should be read “The code we’re collectively creating…and here’s how.”

 The deck contains a number of special cards: trumps and open threats.
-EoP cards are trumps: They take the trick even if they have a lower value than the suit that was led.
+EoP cards are trumps: They take the trick even if they have a lower value than the suit that was led.<br>
 The ace of each suit is an open threat card.
-When played, the player must identify a threat not listed on another card.
+When played, the player must identify a threat not listed on another card.<br>
 When all the cards have been played, whoever has the most points wins.

 Optional variants:
-• You may pass cards after the third trick.
+- You may pass cards after the third trick.
 This is helpful if you have cards that you can’t tie to the system.
 Someone else may be able to.
-• Double the number of points, and give one point for threats on other people’s cards.
+- Double the number of points, and give one point for threats on other people’s cards.
-• Other players may “riff” on the threat and if they do, they get one point per additional threat.
+- Other players may “riff” on the threat and if they do, they get one point per additional threat.
-• Limit riffing to no more than 60 seconds.
+- Limit riffing to no more than 60 seconds.
-• Mark up the diagram where the threat occurs.
+- Mark up the diagram where the threat occurs.